Caging

 The "russian" cage

-A smaller side cage, only needs 5 buildings but the size is very limited.
+A smaller side cage, only needs 5 buildings but the capacity is very limited.
+Useful in a pinch.